Squibs/react-redux-boilerplate/README.md

 A personal starting point for my own React projects.
 For now this is a slight variation/bootstrap of Stephen Grider's [ReduxSimpleStarter](https://github.com/StephenGrider/ReduxSimpleStarter).
 I am aiming to evolve this boilerplate overtime, as I learn, to suite myself.

+If nothing else this will simply serve to help me understand Webpack more.

 ---
 ---